giraffeiscute/icd10-LLM-finetuning/README.md

 ### 💡 Result Analysis

-1. **Optimization Effectiveness**: After applying GRPO-based RL, Qwen3 14B achieves an approximately **16.5%** improvement in F1 score compared to the original model.
-2. **Knowledge Distillation**: The SFT stage successfully transfers Gemini’s reasoning ability to the Qwen model, resolving output format instability.
+* **Significant Optimization Impact**
+    After incorporating **RL (GRPO)**, the F1 score of Qwen3 14B improved by approximately **13.8%** compared to the original Base version.
+This demonstrates that reinforcement learning can effectively calibrate the model's decision-making quality when handling complex and high-stakes medical tasks.

+* **Knowledge Distillation & Structural Stability**
+    The **SFT phase** successfully distilled reasoning capabilities from Gemini into the Qwen model.
+This stage was critical in resolving output format instability—a common challenge in automated medical coding—thereby establishing a stable foundation for subsequent RL optimization.

+* **RL-Driven Reasoning Enhancement**
+    Through the implementation of specialized **Reward Functions** during the RL phase, the model did not merely learn to adhere to formatting constraints; it developed a deeper cognitive grasp of the logical correlations between **unstructured medical record texts** and **standardized ICD-10 codes**.
+This advancement brought its reasoning performance significantly closer to that of Gemini 2.5 Flash.

+* **Bridging the Performance Gap**
-3. **Performance Gap**: The optimized Qwen3 14B model approaches the performance of Gemini 2.5 Flash, demonstrating the strong potential of the **SFT + GRPO** pipeline in domain-specific tasks such as medical coding.
+    The results indicate that the optimized Qwen3 14B has effectively narrowed the performance gap with state-of-the-art commercial models.
+This validates that the **"SFT + GRPO"** training pipeline holds immense potential for practical, privacy-compliant deployment in specialized vertical domains such as healthcare and medical insurance.
 ---

 ## 🚀 Getting Started